Download the PDF

 CHA's Vision for U.S. Health Care establishes our principles for a just and equitable health care system and is derived from our core values: human dignity; concern for the poor and vulnerable; justice; common good; stewardship; and pluralism.

-- Available and accessible to everyone, paying special attention to the poor and vulnerable;
+- Available, affordable and accessible to everyone, paying special attention to the poor and vulnerable;

-- Health and prevention oriented, with the goal of enhancing the health status of communities;
+- Wellness and prevention oriented to improve the health of communities;

-- Patient centered, and designed to address health needs at all stages of life, from conception to natural death; and
+- Patient centered and designed to afform the life and dignity from conception to natural death;

-- Safe, effective and designed to deliver the greatest possible quality
+- Safe, effective and designed to deliver quality and value; and

 In accordance with our Vision, the Catholic health ministry continues to advocate a health care system that serves everyone.
-During the 115th Congress, we will work to:
+In the 118th Congress, we will work to:

-- Ensure continued access and coverage for the approximately 20 million Americans who have gained insurance coverage under the ACA, including those with pre-existing and chronic conditions
+- Ensure continued access and coverage for the approximately 21 million Americans who have gained insurance coverage under the ACA, including those with pre-existing and chronic conditions.

 - Improve access to mental and behavioral health services to ensure coordinated and holistic care